nicoleli04/CSE151A-Project/README.md

 ### Model 2 Discussion
 In our second model, we used Linear Regression to check similarity based on Price and Reviews/Rating.

-For our Price based model, we encoded the product type, dropped the column containing price, split our data into an 80-20 split, and created and fit our model to our X and y train values.
+For our Price based model, we encoded the product type,we MinMaxed the values in columns 'Price', 'Rating', dropped the column containing price, split our data into an 80-20 split, and created and fit our model to our X and y train values.
 We then printed out the coefficients, predicted our yhats, and tried to plot our values.
 We also printed out the MSE for our yhats.

 At this point in time, we were unsure how to properly plot our Linear Regression model.
 In the results, you will see that the graph is one that is severely overfitted.
 In the second plot, you see that the scatter plot is heavily concentrated on both ends of the x-axis, so the resulting fitting curve also looks a bit strange.
 In the third plot, it looks like we tried to cram too many values onto the x-axis, causing the scatter plot to populate only the first two values.
 This seems like an issue with the creation of the plot, and the fitting curve also looks strange and does not match the data.